DeepLearnI/demo-project/TUTORIAL.md

 ### Log a metric

 In `driver.py` we have a couple of lines that collect useful information about our model.
-In this case, we have `loss`, but in other modeling projects you might want to use metrics like accuracy, or AUCROC, or custom business metrics.

 For now, let's track the train loss and test loss metrics we already have code to calculate.